 Perhaps it could be that you need to go out and work, and he needs to stay and care for the kids.
 That may not be ideal, and it may not be what you wanted.
 Maybe you did always want to be a stay at home mom.
 But if you have skills right now where it’s easier for you to get a job than it is for him to get a job, or if he can only find a part-time job, so you need your income to supplement, then that may be what you need to do.
 You are a team, and you have to figure out a way to bring in some money.

-If Your Husband Won’t Get a Job, He Still Has to Work
+4. If Your Husband Won’t Get a Job, He Should Still Work